humphs078/pands-problem-sheet/README.md

 Week 2 task - script to enter two amounts in cents, add them and print out the total in human-readable format.
 The output has a euro sign in front of the total.
 Euros and cents are separated by a decimal point.

-**Reflection** - Challenge was to print euro total to 2 decimal places as a result of formatting.
+**Reflection** - The challenge was to print euro total to 2 decimal places as a result of formatting.
 [Solution 1](http://programarcadegames.com/index.php?chapter=formatting&lang=en) (last accessed 02/02/2023) was found here.
 That solution was later commented out and the following format string [solution 2](https://java2blog.com/format-a-float-to-two-decimal-places/) (last accessed 02/03/2023)